md25ahanwaj/Columbia-Asia-Hospital-Analysis/README.md

 - **Efficiency:** Improve staffing to enhance service delivery and patient satisfaction.
 - **Revenue:** Better staffing may lead to increased revenue through improved patient care.

-**Discount Strategies:** Recommend offering discounts based on patient satisfaction scores, with those scoring above 6 eligible for discounts.
+**Discount Strategies** We recommend offering discounts based on patient satisfaction scores, with those scoring above 6 eligible for discounts.
 This approach compensates for the lack of specific cost data.

 **Hospital Profitability:** Current data indicates a profit margin of 0, suggesting a need for financial strategy adjustments.